juxing/DistributedCalendar/README.md

 DistributedCalendar
 ===================
 This is a distributed calendar system.
+For more details you can refer to CS675-proj2.pdf.

 1. Use ./compile to compile all java source code, and user ./clean to clean all .class files.
 2. Usage: